sagemath/trac_to_gh/Issue 1288.md

 # Issue 1288: misformating of some of the reference manual in live version; also out of date

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1288

 Original creator: was